Explore your sample itinerary

 This itinerary is fully-customizable around your interests and budget

-Sample HotelThe Dylan Hotel
+HotelThe Dylan Hotel

+After a relaxing breakfast, your luxury car rental will be dropped to your hotel.
 Heading south from Dublin, your first stop today will be a guided tour of the monastic ruins at Glendalough.
 Established by St. Kevin in the 6th century, this was once a famous place of learning, inhabited by thousands of students from Ireland, Britain, and Europe.
 One of Europe's finest examples of round tower architecture can be found here, as well as a cathedral, stone churches, and decorated crosses.
 Continue south to the Viking town of Waterford, now world-renowned for its exquisite crystal.
 A guided tour of the House of Waterford Crystal factory awaits.
 Its wares are coveted by connoisseurs and collectors alike, and you'll have the chance to browse through the extensive showrooms and perhaps purchase a memento of your own.
 Finally, travel to Cork for your overnight stay.